Ji-Hwan Bae Preview, Player Props: Pirates vs. Nationals

 Ji-Hwan Bae At The Plate

-- Bae enters this game on a five-game hitting streak.
-During his last outings, he's hitting .300.

-- Bae has reached base via a hit in 50 games this season (of 89 played), and had multiple hits in 16 of those games.

-- In 89 games played this season, he has gone deep in only two of them.
+- In 90 games played this year, he has gone deep in just two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.